ensarokumus/tldr-app/README.md

 ## Getting started

-To begin using this project, execute the following command:
+To begin using this project in your local environment, execute the following command:

 ```bash
   git clone https://github.com/ensarokumus/tldr-app.git